 I have a cluster of memories that are all connected to a chance meeting with a young man in the pine trees between 14 Village Drive and Our Lady of Mount Carmel Church and Elementary School.
 The Elementary School expansion had just been finished and I can still remember the smell of paint when I snuck into the new building, to poke around the summer before it opened.
-“I was just buying a coke” was the answer I had prepared, more like Jack Dalton than McIver, on the chance that I ran into someone while I was “lost”.
+“I was just buying a coke” from the only pop machine in Mount Carmel (in a school) was the answer I had prepared, more like Jack Dalton than McIver, on the chance that I ran into someone while I was “lost”.
 I was into every room and closet of that entire facility.
 Never got caught.

 These experiences are life sentences without possibility of parole: shadow work looks at the prison bars.

-I have persistent memories that are somehow tied to this chance meeting, including out-of-body flights over the local fields and open gates.
-An open gate meant there wasn’t a bull in the field.
+I have a persistent cluster of memories that are tied to this chance meeting, including out-of-body flights over the local fields and open gates where an open gate meant there wasn’t a bull in the field.
 An open gate meant there were not hogs in the bush, an open gate was an open invitation to go right in and take a look, and that’s how I found Fergies Pond.
 I followed a creek because of an open gate.

 The last days of my innocence were spent at Fergies Pond after being separated from my best childhood friend by her mother for reasons that I did not understand.
 In a kinder more human time and place, a few years later we would have been natural first lovers, but that never happened.
 One of those sad regrets made more potent because in her 20’s, Susanne died after having an illegal abortion.
 We were, after all living in Indiana, in a affluent Catholic enclave, where every Sunday Father McDonald preached a sermon demanding no birth control, separating children by gender and 10% of your income.

-After finishing with the Sisters, I was promoted to the dumb class at the all-male Brebeuf College Preparatory School where Jesuits fine-tuned my appreciation of the absurd to the point where I completely plagiarized a final English term paper on Albert Camus.
-I did not think that my male English teacher, could/would read it.
-A+
+After finishing with the Sisters, I was promoted to the dumb class at the all-male Brebeuf College Preparatory School where Jesuits fine-tuned my appreciation of the absurd.
+You can take the child out of the atrocity, but you can't take the atrocity out of the child.
+Growing up is something we must do.